alabamenhu/UserTimezone/README.md

 ## What if it doesn't work

 If there is a problem determining the timezone, the default will be `Etc/GMT`, being the most generic, although that's not really an acceptable alternative.
-If it's clear that `UserTimezone` cannot determine things for your operating system, or is in some other way not returning the correct results, please file an issue on Github and let's figure out how to make it work on your system.
+If it's clear that `User::Timezone` cannot determine things for your operating system, or is in some other way not returning the correct results, please file an issue on Github and let's figure out how to make it work on your system.

 # Version history

+  * **v0.3**
+    * Changed name to `User::Timezone` and added a fallback message for older uses
+    * Adjusted Mac OS detection for improved accuracy
   * **v0.2**
       * Added option for a custom fallback (in case detection fails)
     * Added ability for overriding the timezone (mainly for testing purposes)
   * **v0.1.1**
     * Removed test code that prevented correct Windows detection.